-.
-Two adult contestants watched video clips of children and tried to identify the words the children were describing.
-The show ran during the 1982-83 season, and was replaced by Press Your Luck
+The show ran during the 1982-83 season, and was replaced by Press Your Luck.

-- Bonus Round: Originally "Triple Play", in which the contestant had to identify words from 3 descriptions written by children.
+- The first bonus round was "Triple Play", in which the champ had to identify a word from up to three descriptions written by children.
 Six correct answers were needed to win.

 - Speed Round: "Fast Play", the entire second round.